boblemaire/IoTaWatt/Docs/graphPlus.rst

 :Scale:
   The values returned in the query will be muliplied by this scale factor.
-  This will affect the values reported in the CSV table as well.
+  This will affect the values in the CSV table as well.